jmgarridopaz/jmgarridopaz.github.io/content/whathais.md

 But, what is Hexagonal Architecture?
 I will try to answer the question by going straight ahead to the roots, to the place where it is described by its author, and extracting a definition from there.

-___Hexagonal Architecture__ is an alternative name for a pattern, described by Alistair Cockburn in an article he published on 2005, January 4.
+___Hexagonal Architecture__ is an alternative name for a pattern, described by Alistair Cockburn in an article he published on 2005, September 5.
 The main name of the pattern is Ports and Adapters._

 <div id="tc2"></div>
 ### 2.- WHAT A PATTERN IS.